 Lecturer: Professor J.G.
-Daugman No. of lectures: 16 In lieu of supervisions, exercises will be set and reviewed in two Examples Classes.
+Daugman No. of lectures: 16 Exercises will be set and reviewed in three Examples Classes.

 The aims of this course are to introduce the principles, models and applications of computer vision, as well as some mechanisms used in biological visual systems that may inspire design of artificial ones.
 The course will cover: image formation, structure, and coding; edge and feature detection; neural operators for image analysis; texture, colour, stereo, and motion; wavelet methods for visual coding and analysis; interpretation of surfaces, solids, and shapes; probabilistic classifiers; visual inference, recognition, and learning.